lodestarcrew/template-html5-boilerplate/README.md

-# HTML5 Boilerplate Template | base
+# HTML5 Boilerplate Template | meta
-Basic template for HTML5.
+Basic template with *meta-data, CDN's and single page application info (for saving the site onto mobile devices)*for HTML5.
 Mainly as a reference &amp; starting point for other projects.
-This includes basic file structure and some normalizing/reset css files.
+This includes basic file structure and an index.html, some normalizing/reset css files, blank javascript files, etc...